t0pd4wn/loco.sh/README.md

       └── overlay.png # overlay image (optional)
 ```

-4. prompt: a prompt will be launched to set an overlay from the ones available in ```/src/background-overlays/```
+4. prompt: a prompt will be launched to choose an overlay from the ones available in ```/src/background-overlays/```

 ```bash
 .